I. The simplest and recommended way to create your own webpage:

-- You should call your home page "index.html".
-You should upload index.html to /export/home/youruserid/www.
+- You should call your home page "index.php".
+You should upload index.php to /export/home/youruserid/www.
 A common mistake is to put it in the wrong place (eg you put it in /home/youruserid, rather than /home/userid/www).
-After uploading index.html, you can find it in a web browser by typing the URL "http://www.fau.edu/~youruserid".
-The file "index.html" is automatically retrieved.
+After uploading index.php, you can find it in a web browser by typing the URL "http://www.fau.edu/~youruserid".
+The file "index.php" is automatically retrieved.

 - Structuring your remote folder:

 Suppose you have web pages for multiple courses.
 One suggestion is to create a folder for each course in your c:\html directory on your hardrive, as well as on your remote directory.
 FAU REQUIRES THAT ALL URL'S FOR COURSES BE IN LOWER CASES so be sure to do this.
 Use "pos1041" not "Pos1041," for example.
-Call your syllabus for the course "index.html" and put it in the folder for the course.
+Call your syllabus for the course "index.php" and put it in the folder for the course.
 Then students type "www.fau.edu/~youruserid/pos1041/" and the syllabus will appear.
-There are other possibilies.
-I create a folder called courses, and a subfolder for each individual course.
-Do whatever works best for you but whatever you choose, you should maintain the same structure on your own PC's hard drive as you have on the remote system.

 - Once you have a home page, email the webmaster the URL addresses and a link to it will be put on the Honors college web site.